ComiaIan/FoodBytes/README.md

-Food Delivery System
+# 🍔 Food Delivery System
-I. Project Overview
+## **I. Project Overview**
-The Food Delivery System is a Java-based application that allows users to register, log in, and place orders for food items.
-It provides a simple and interactive console interface for users to explore a menu, add items to their cart, and check out.
-This system is designed with a focus on user authentication and session management, ensuring that only registered users can access the ordering features.
+The Food Delivery System is a Java console application allowing users to register, log in, and place food orders.
+Users can explore restaurant menus, add items to a cart, and complete the checkout process.
+The application includes user authentication and a small database of users, food items, and orders.

-The project integrates a small database of users and food items, and follows a structured approach to handle user requests, making it an ideal project to demonstrate object-oriented programming (OOP) principles in action.
+This project showcases essential Object-Oriented Programming (OOP) principles in Java and demonstrates a simple yet scalable structure for future expansions.

-II.
-Application of OOP Principles
+## **II.
+Application of OOP Principles**
-This project incorporates core Object-Oriented Programming (OOP) principles, as described below:
+This project showcases core OOP principles as follows:

-Encapsulation: The project uses classes such as User, MenuItem, and Cart to encapsulate related data and behavior.
-These classes provide public methods to interact with the data, while internal data fields are kept private to ensure control over how they are accessed or modified.
+<ins>**Encapsulation:** </ins> Classes like User, MenuItem, and Cart encapsulate related data and functionality.
+Data fields are private, and access is controlled through public methods.

-Abstraction: Complex operations like user authentication, cart management, and database interactions are abstracted into dedicated classes (UserService, CartService).
-These abstractions make it easier to understand and manage the program’s high-level logic.
+<ins>**Abstraction:**</ins> Functionalities such as user authentication, cart management, and database interactions are abstracted into dedicated service classes (UserService, CartService).
+This makes the code modular and easier to maintain.

-Inheritance: If there are specific types of users or menu items (like premium users or discounted items), these can inherit from base classes like User or MenuItem.
-Currently, the project demonstrates a foundational structure that can be extended with inheritance.
+<ins>**Inheritance:**</ins> The project is structured to support future enhancements, such as adding specific types of users (e.g., premium users).
+Currently, inheritance can be extended for user roles or item categories.

-Polymorphism: Polymorphism is utilized in the project through method overloading and interface implementations (if needed).
-The project structure allows for future scalability, such as introducing different types of users or payment methods that follow a common interface.
+<ins>**Polymorphism:**</ins> Through potential method overloading and interface-based implementations, polymorphism enables the addition of diverse user types or payment methods, increasing flexibility and scalability.

-III.
-Integration of the Sustainable Development Goal (SDG) This project aligns with SDG 12: Responsible Consumption and Production.
-By implementing a food delivery system, the application encourages mindful ordering and reduces food waste.
-Users are encouraged to order only what they need, with features like cart management allowing them to review and adjust their orders before finalizing them.
+## III.
+Integration of the Sustainable Development Goal (SDG)

-The project can also be extended to track ordering patterns and suggest portion sizes or sustainable meal options, further supporting SDG 12.
-Additionally, it may integrate data on carbon footprint per order in future updates, contributing to awareness about responsible consumption.
+The project aligns with <ins>**SDG 12: Responsible Consumption and Production**</ins> by encouraging mindful food ordering to reduce waste.
+Users are able to review their cart and order only what they need.
+Future updates can include tracking ordering patterns or suggesting sustainable meal options, further contributing to responsible consumption practices.